 Make Sure Your Charcoal is in a Sealed Container

 Charcoal can easily absorb atmospheric moisture.
 So, the best solution would be to store it in a sealed box to make sure that moisture cannot penetrate inside.

 If you live beside a river, lake or pond, you should always avoid storing your charcoal close to water reservoirs.
 When doing so, you significantly reduce the chances of water passing through the charcoal and being absorbed.
-It can deactivated your charcoal for a long time, until it finally dries and is ready for use.
+It can deactivate your charcoal for a long time until it finally dries and is ready for use.